SoloWolfStudios/BoostBotTracker/README.md

 The bot includes these slash commands:

 - `/update` - Force check and post current boosted creature/boss
+- `/creature` - Show detailed information about current boosted creature
-- `/status` - Show current boosted creature and boss information
+- `/boss` - Show detailed information about current boosted boss
+- `/next` - Show when the next server save occurs
+- `/schedule` - Show the bot's automatic posting schedule

 ## How It Works